This is the manifesto of enlightened individualism.

 Walking on the moon in 1969, launching a billion-dollar company, pioneering a new social sciences field like power dynamics, or simply having a wonderful life… These are also all things that the enlightened individualist believes are within his reach.

 6.4.
-The Empowered, Antifragile Sense of Limitlessness
+The Empowered Sense of Limitlessness

 Or you could have done the same if you were born with the same physical or mental traits.
-And that’s what really matters.

-Ultimately, the real test of a good or successful life is not what you were born with, but what you do with it.
+This means that, for the ubermensch, the real test of a good or successful life is not what you were born with, but what you do with it.

-Failure of The Law: The “Slave Mindset”
+Failure of The Law: The “Slave Mindset” of Worth

 To believe that an entity or individual is more valuable than you are because of a higher rank or title they possess, or because of some external markers of success